 The lightweight fit and open, airy sound is what keeps me coming back to these.
 I love the crisp sound and attention to detail.
 These are just immensely enjoyable headphones.
-They make you want to kick back and analyze the intricacies in the sound, and perhaps pin point something you haven’t heard before.
-They aren’t so analytical as to ruin the experience, but do reveal stuff that you may have missed.
-These would undoubtedly be a perfect entry level open backed headphone for the enthusiast looking to see what audiophile sound is all about.
+They make you want to kick back and analyze the intricacies in the sound, and perhaps pinpoint something you haven’t heard before.
+They aren’t so analytical as to ruin the experience but do reveal stuff that you may have missed.
+These would undoubtedly be perfect entry-level open-backed headphones for the enthusiast looking to see what audiophile sound is all about.

 Questions?
 Comments?
 Requests?
 Did I miss the mark on something?
 Please let me know down below or Contact me!!